 You need to organise your own international flights.
 We have a unique partnership with Student Universe (a specialist division of the Flight Centre Travel Group and no, you don’t have to be a student to use them).
 The dedicated Secret Compass team understand us, our destinations and use global buying power to save you money and offer security along with a 24hour assistance helpline.
 Fill in a free flight quote request from on our Flights page or call (UK) 0844 560 9799 for assistance in booking international flights.

 Please advise Secret Compass of your flight itinerary before departure.
-Direct or international flights into Sharm el Sheikh can sometimes be expensive.
-If they are more than £400 then also search direct flights into Cairo with then the additional domestic flight from Cairo to Sharm el Sheikh with Egypt Air.
+Direct or international flights into Sharm el Sheikh can sometimes be expensive, another option is to fly into Cairo then take an additional domestic flight from Cairo to Sharm el Sheikh with Egypt Air.
 Note you will need to collect baggage, clear immigration and change terminal if you do this so please leave plenty of time between flights.

 Travel Insurance that provides cover for emergency repatriation in case of a medical emergency is compulsory for all expeditions.
 You should be aware that many standard insurance policies may not cover you adequately for all aspects of a remote expedition and so we strongly recommend that you purchase a suitably designed insurance policy.
 Secret Compass cannot comment on the suitability of your cover so if you are in any doubt please contact your policy provider and ask them to confirm that you are covered to our minimum standard (below).

 Emergency medical repatriation (to home country) including any associated expenses abroad: at least $500,000.

 Activities: ensure that any activities carried out on the expedition are included, these could be trekking, horse riding, rafting, MTB etc.

 Geographical region: check the geographical region you are going to is insured (often the US, Canada and countries like Afghanistan are not insured).